 induced by~\eqref{SE-Jac} is torsion~\cite[Proposition 2.11]{ClaudonToridefequiv}.
 So there exist $m \in \bZ_{>0}$ and $t_0 \in V^G$ such that $m\eta(f) = \exp(t_0)$.
 Therefore $\eta(f) + \exp\(t - \frac{t_0}{m}\)$ is torsion for every $t \in \mu(H_{\bQ}^G)$, so each of the fibrations $\cX_t \to B$ parameterized by the subset

 in the tautological family~\eqref{fam-Jtors} has an étale multi-section over $B$~\cite[Proposition 2.2]{ClaudonToridefequiv}.
-As $\mu(H_{\bQ}^G)$ is dense in $\subset V^G$, so is $\mu(H_{\bQ}^G) - \frac{v_0}{m}$.
-Hence $V^G$ contains a dense subset parameterizing fibrations in the tautological family having an étale multi-section over $B$.
+As $\mu(H_{\bQ}^G)$ is dense in $V^G$, so is $\mu(H_{\bQ}^G) - \frac{v_0}{m}$.
+Hence $V^G$ contains a dense subset parameterizing fibrations in the tautological family having a multi-section over $B$.
 The last statement follows from the main statement of Theorem~\ref{thm-multsec} and Corollary~\ref{cor-multsecMoibase}. \end{proof}